Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/step3.md

    ```bash
    make clean
    ```

+The command line flow has slight differences comparing to Vitis IDE flow.

+   - The vector addition application is called `vadd` and `binary_container_1.xclbin` in Vitis IDE flow.
+The generated files in command line flow are called `simple_vadd` and `krnl_vadd`.xclbin.

 ### Test 3: Run a Vitis-AI Demo

-**Note**: Vitis AI for Vitis 2022.1 is not released.
+**Note**: Vitis AI for Vitis 2022.2 is not released.
 So we make this step gather up for the moment.
-We will update it to Vitis 2022.1 soon after Vitis AI for Vitis 2022.1 released.
+We will update it to Vitis 2022.2 soon after Vitis AI for Vitis 2022.2 released.

 <details>
 <summary><strong>Vitis-AI Demo</strong></summary>